Ali-Mrad/Code-your-own-LLM/README.md

 ```

 Requirements.txt contains: torch, tiktoken, numpy, pandas, matplotlib ...
-No TensorFlow required we use PyTorch checkpoints only.
+No TensorFlow required only PyTorch checkpoints are used.

 ---

-## Introduction

 ## Core Model Quick Demo